Day one (about 37 miles/60km)

 Day four (about 61 miles/98km)

 Shopping is made easy at Corris Craft Centre on the A487 north of Machynlleth.
-Its nine craft studios specialise in everything from jewellery to pottery, handmade chocolates to exceptional artisan gin (three medals won at the 2020 World Gin Awards, including Best Welsh Dry Gin).
+Its nine craft studios specialise in everything from jewellery to pottery, handmade chocolates to exceptional artisan gin from the Dyfi Distillery (three medals won at the 2020 World Gin Awards, including Best Welsh Dry Gin).

 Rejoin the A470 at Cross Foxes (its welcoming bar and grill is a modern take on the traditional coaching inn).
 Beyond Dolgellau, forest gives way to open, rugged moorland and mountain.
 At Trawsfynydd there’s a poignant memorial to Wales’ World War One poet, Hedd Wynn, who was killed in the Battle of Passchendaele in 1917.
 He died before knowing he’d won the greatest prize in Welsh literature, the National Eisteddfod Chair.
 You can see his ‘Black Chair’ at Yr Ysgwrn, his renovated farmstead, along with other memorabilia.